DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_10_preparations.md

 ```

 There's three key points to look at when verifying a signature.
 When the signature was made (`03/01/19` in the example above).
 It should be around the time that the file was uploaded.
 That it’s a `Good signature` and what the primary key fingerprint is (in this case `FF54 1B4E E4E6 D845 9301 1D40 3D27 D7D3 59A0 E4A9`).
 To check that the fingerprint indeed seems to belong to me, you could check my Twitter and my Keybase.
 Signers usually keep their fingerprint in their social profiles.
 For more critical downloads (like Electrum or Bitcoin Core) it’s a good idea to do a search online on the fingerprint.
-That should give results on forums etc, that’s hard to fake.
+That should give results on forums etc that’s hard to fake.

 [Twitter](https://twitter.com/HelgeHunding), [Keybase](https://keybase.io/helgehunding)

-If someone was trying to fake the guide and change even one character in hodl-guide.pdf, it would result in a bad signature when you verified it with hundingsbane.asc.
+If someone was trying to change even one character in hodl-guide_10_preparations.md, it would result in a bad signature when you verified it with hundingsbane.asc.
 If you get a bad signature when validating something, you should stop and investigate further before doing anything else with the file.

-You can open hodl-guide.pdf and select a few parts of the text and compare it to what’s written here on Github.
-If it’s not the same, you should stop and investigate further.
-You can continue with the pdf or on Github.
+You can go to https://github.com/HelgeHunding/guides/commits/master/hodl-guide and make sure that the guide wasn't updated after the date that signature was made.
+If it was, something is wrong.

-Now that we have this knowledge, we can start generating seeds!
+Now that we have this knowledge (and that everthing hopefully looks good) we can start creating our wallet!
 Before moving on, if you don’t have Bitcoin Core installed and synced, you might want to start that process now.

 ## [P] Bitcoin Core